vmathur/far-guesser/README.md

 FarGuesser
 - refactor and get rid of code
-  - change how how notifications works
+- consolidate guess and last play
 - optimize network calls
 - Add metadata to minting
+- Mixpanel

 maybe:
 - add click on map to show username